MirageNet/Mirage/doc/Articles/General/index.md

 ## Host mode

-In host mode,  the server is also a client and share all networked objects.
-There is a direct in memory channel of communication between the <xref:Mirage.NetworkServer> and <xref:Mirage.NetworkClient>.
+In host mode,  the server and client are running in the same application and share all networked objects.
+There is a direct in-memory channel of communication between the <xref:Mirage.NetworkServer> and <xref:Mirage.NetworkClient>.
 Since the objects are shared, there is no need to synchronize data.

 Note that host mode bypasses the Transport Layer.